algosup/2024-2025-project-3-quickest-path-team-3/Documents/TechnicalSpecification/TechnicalSpecifications.md

 The API must have well-structured documentation with clear examples of its usage and expected responses.
 The documentation should be in Markdown format and hosted on GitHub for easy access.

-he system must undergo thorough testing to ensure it meets performance requirements and delivers accurate results.
+The system must undergo thorough testing to ensure it meets performance requirements and delivers accurate results.
 Unit tests must cover all possible scenarios and edge cases.

 ### Data Source